-The Escea KS-Series gas fire is a room sealed gas appliance designed to be built into a supplied zero-clearance box called a Kitset Wall Unit (KWU).
-The KS1460 Corner/Peninsula must be installed into the KWU.
-The KS1460 is a powerful gas heater that, on the lowest setting (effect only) will still generate approximately 50% heat.
+The Escea KS-Series gas fire is a room sealed gas appliance designed to be built into a false cavity.
+It is a powerful gas heater that, on the lowest setting (effect only) will still generate approximately 50% heat.
 The appliance is flued using co-linear flexible aluminium flue.
-The user will control their fire with the Bluetooth remote that will normally be located in its wall mount cradle.
+The user will control their fire with the bluetooth remote that will normally be located in its wall mount cradle.
 In addition to the remote the appliance has a single auxiliary On/Off button on the unit.
 When not in operation it is in a standby mode unless it is physically isolated from the mains supply.

-A2 KS1460 Peninsula Product Dimensions
+A2 KS1460 Product Dimensions